dierat/eloquentjs/README.md

 # eloquentjs
-Working through the exercises in Eloquent JavaScript.
+Working through the exercises in Eloquent JavaScript - eloquentjavascript.net